GillesArcas/PythonSed/README.md

 At one moment, one has to decide what will be in the release to come, and what can be delayed.
 Here are some features which would be nice to have but can be delayed to a future version.

-*   Better POSIX compliance:

-*   multiple scripts on the command line (-e, -f)
-*   multiple input file
-*   character classes

-*   Better error handling (display of the number of the line in error)
 *   Better error handling when testing (the error message could be tested)
 *   Use PythonSed as a basis for a sed debugger.
 *   ...